Authentication - Authenticate users with access tokens

 Read-only access

-Should we wish to grant read-only access to each room in the organization, we then add another line to enable this.
+Should we wish to grant read-only access to each room, we then add another line to enable this.

 Limitations